How to monitor Docker for Mac/Windows

 Conclusion

-We have set up the Docker Daemon log its metrics, configured and launched a Prometheus stack to consume these metrics, and finally imported a Grafana dashboard as a starting point.
-You should now be able to create some interesting graphs and reports based on your installation.
+We have set up the Docker Daemon to log its metrics, configured and launched a Prometheus stack to consume these metrics, and finally imported a Grafana dashboard as a starting point.
+Based on this installation you should now be able to create some interesting graphs and dashboards.

 Follow me